School Covid measures will not be in place ‘a day longer than we need’ – Zahawi

 There are particular concerns about the NHS with The Sunday Times reporting that United Lincolnshire Hospitals NHS Trust had declared a “critical incident” with “extreme and unprecedented” staff shortages resulting in “compromised care”.

+The trust’s medical director Dr Colin Farquharson said: “As a result of significant staffing pressures due to absence related to Covid-19, we are having to take additional steps to maintain services.

+“Our staff continue to work exceptionally hard and we would like to reassure our patients and the public that in spite of the challenges faced, essential services remain fully open for anyone who needs them, so people should continue to come forward for care.”

-Meanwhile in Yorkshire, the region’s ambulance service said that “the added challenge of Covid-19-related absence amongst staff… is having a significant impact on our frontline operations”.
+In Yorkshire, the region’s ambulance service said: “The added challenge of Covid-19-related absence amongst staff… is having a significant impact on our frontline operations.”

+Chris Hopson, chief executive of NHS Providers which represents health trusts, told the BBC: “We’re seeing increasing staff absences, and that’s coming on top of a very significant amount of wider pressure.”

 But Mr Zahawi said the NHS was “very good at being able to move staff around”.